maazhussaini/lms-admin-web-app/documentation/api-designs/course-management-api.md

 The API handles the entire course lifecycle from program creation to individual video progress tracking, including academic programs, specializations, courses, modules, topics, videos, documents, and student progress monitoring.
 All operations are performed within the context of a specific tenant, ensuring data security and compliance with educational privacy requirements.

+The API includes specialized endpoints for course discovery, allowing students and anonymous users to browse available courses filtered by programs, specializations, and course types, with dynamic purchase status calculation based on enrollment data.

 ## Data Model Overview

 ### Core Entities